Discrimination against Maya peoples in Guatemala: Modern oppression

-Maya oppression from 1996 to present

 While the 1996 Peace Accords ended decades of armed conflict in Guatemala, it did not bring a complete end to oppression for the Maya peoples.
 Although the Peace Accords stressed increased participation of the Maya peoples in governmental processes, according to researcher Nicholas Copeland, Mayas have still been less inclined to participate in progressive movements than their other Indigenous counterparts throughout the Americas.
 Those that do participate in these progressive movements, even with the help of NGOs and INGOs, face threats of state and parastate violence.
 However, a report by Global Americans in 2017 argued that this lack of political representation for Indigenous people in Guatemala is mainly due to internal strife, stating that "tensions between and within the left in Guatemala (which exist to this day) are undoubtedly responsible for the UNRG's lack of electoral success."
 Only 19 Mayas were reported to have served in Guatemala's Congress during the 2016–2020 legislative term.

 Furthermore, there are social disparities that remain in Guatemalan society as of 2008.
 A study conducted in 2014 regarding the wealth gap within Guatemala reported that 75% of the Indigenous population of Guatemala is still poor, with 30% living in extreme poverty.
 Alongside this, there has been an increase in criminal violence and lynching in Maya communities as of 2007.
 While some argue that this increase in lynching is due to Indigenous customary law, others believe that the lynchings have been brought about by a lack of trust in the police and justice systems within Guatemala.
 This has led to a wave of immigration of Maya youth from Guatemala to the United States.